My Passive Investments - August 2018 (+1.91%)

 A short term look on long term investing

 This is the third in a series of monthly reports on the performance of my own passive investment portfolio.
 Firstly, my investment decisions are exactly that, my own.
-I based each investment decision on my own research.
+As as UK-based investor, I based each investment decision on my own research.
 These are, by no means, investment recommendations.
 Before making any investment decision, you must do your own research and/or speak to a professional.

 Why Do A Report?